Skip to main content

 However, undergraduates who display exceptional financial needs may be eligible for a Pell Grant from the federal government.
 You should apply to FAFSA, which determines your eligibility for things like additional grants and work-study.
 Both public and private colleges use FAFSA to gauge your financial situation; applying is a great way to make sure you get access to the aid you are eligible for and don’t end up over-borrowing.

 After you’ve applied to FAFSA, figured out your Pell-Grant eligibility, and borrowed to the federal cap, that’s where private loans come in.
-Private loans are best used for the remainder of financial need and can be used in lieu of a Parent PLUS loan (9.08% with a 4.228% origination fee) which can be more expensive than a private loan.
-Popular places to borrow private loans include Sallie Mae, College Ave, and Discover (Juno helps you get discounts from lenders like these).
+Private loans are best used for the remainder of financial need and can be used in lieu of a Parent PLUS loan (9.07% with a 4.228% origination fee, and now capped at $20,000 per student per year for new borrowers) which can be more expensive than a private loan.
+Popular places to borrow private loans include Sallie Mae, College Ave, and Citizens (Juno helps you get discounts from lenders like these).

 If you’re a DACA student, financing an education may be tricky, but not impossible.
 Check out our DACA-specific guide here.